PranavRudra99/HMAC-based-OTP/readme.txt

 ./client
 -------------------------------------------------
 Note: The server should be running before executing the client.

+In the src folder, there are 2 cpp files, 1 header file: client.cpp server.cpp util.h

 client.cpp: Contains the client code, and can be executed to send an OTP value that's calculated based on the shared key and counter value in ClientProperties.txt server.cpp: Contains the server code, and can be executed to verify the received OTP value against the OTP value that's calculated based on the shared key and counter value in ServerProperties.txt